 Art & Graphic Design Study Programmes

-- Level 3 in Photography - Medway
+- UAL Level 3 Foundation Diploma in Art and Design - Medway

 Choose an Art & Graphic Design study programme to gain experience in the studio and learn graphic design processes